Local K-12 schools to remain open for now amid virus concerns

 “We, along with our local community leaders recognize the impact a school closure will have on our community, including the effect of limited access to childcare, children’s meals, and support services,” the superintendents wrote.

-Both schools systems will be in session Thursday.
+Both school systems will be in session Thursday.
 BGISD will not be in session Friday, consistent with a regularly scheduled professional development day for staff.

-WCPS plans to be out of school March 19 and 20, as already approved in the district’s 2019-20 school calendar.
+WCPS plans to be out of school March 19-20, as already approved in the district’s 2019-20 academic calendar.

 The superintendents wrote that neither district’s school board currently supports using online learning as alternatives to traditional school days “due to a lack of equitable access to reliable internet and student language barriers.”